 Everyone wants to save money on their travel, no matter what your budget.
-So today, I am going to share my tips on how to save money on your trip so you can travel as much as possible without worrying too much about your spending.
+So today, I am going to share my travel hacks to save money on your next trip!

 - Check the location.
 Many suggest to save money and stay outside of a major city but transport prices can add up.
 Compare prices to get in and out of the city before booking any accommodation.